Prague History – World War Two

 Remember that I do my own World War Two walking tour which covers all of the events as it affected Prague from 1938 to 1945.
 It includes central characters like Kurt Von Neurath, Reinhard Heydrich, Karl Herman Frank and Adolf Eichmann.
 It shows you and explains various memorials, it explains the life and destruction of the Jewish population, Operation Anthropoid, the Prague Uprising and pictures from the past.

 Barely 6 months after the signing of the Munich Agreement, Czechoslovakia, minus its border regions and known as Bohemia and Moravia was occupied by the Nazis.
-Slovakia had ceded from Czechoslovakia the day before – on March 14, 1939 – to form an “independent” Nazi state, and thus very short work indeed was made of the former Czechoslovakia.
+Slovakia had ceded from Czechoslovakia the day before on March 14, 1939 to form an “independent” fascist state and thus very short work indeed was made of the former Czechoslovakia.
 Overnight, everyone had to start driving on the right side of the road (this had been agreed already in the Paris Accords to be implemented in the 1950s but was brought forward).
 From now until the end of World War 2 the regions of Bohemia and Moravia that we now call the Czech Republic were known collectively as the “Protectorate” and integrated as a German state.

 The Czechoslovak President, Edward Benes, and other government politicians had already fled abroad mostly to France and to Britain (those that were in France went to Britain when France was occupied).
 These leaders’ political campaign to represent Czechoslovakia’s interests was an uphill battle at first as western European powers still favoured the policy of appeasement at that time.